Viveka-Vardhan-Yenduri/Registration_and_Deregistration_Process_using_Free5gc_and_Ueransim/README.md

 ### Registration Process:
-After successful installation of free5gc and ueransim to do registration following steps to be followed
-1. ssh in free5gc and run web-console in one terminal and stop it using ctrl+c and in the same terminal.
+After successful installation of free5gc and ueransim to do registration following steps to be followed 1.ssh in free5gc and run web-console in one terminal and stop it using ctrl+c and in the same terminal.

 Remember to do if the vm free5gc is restarted give
 ```